-The grant date fair value of the deferred stock units credited to non-employee directors in fiscal year 2008 has been calculated in each case by multiplying the number of units by the closing price of our common stock on the NASDAQ Global Market on the date as of which such units were credited to the non-employee director.
+- (2) This column represents the aggregate grant date fair value of the deferred stock units credited to non-employee directors in fiscal year 2010, which has been calculated in each case by multiplying the number of units by the closing price of our common stock on the NASDAQ Global Market on the date(s) as of which such units were credited to the non-employee director.
+This column does not include the deferred stock units described in the preceding footnote. - (3) The following table provides details regarding the aggregate number of each non-employee director's vested and unvested deferred stock units as of June 30, 2010: